PapiDos/odin-recipes/README.md

 ## Technologies Used

 - HTML
+- CSS (New)
 - Git
 - GitHub
 - Bash

+## Updates

+**Version 1.1.0 (March 27, 2024)**

+- Apply basic CSS styling to enhance the user interface
+- Use of colors, fonts, and spacing to create a cohesive look

 ## Future Enhancements

-As I progress through the curriculum, I plan to revisit this project to enhance the UI design with CSS and add some functionality with JavaScript.
+As I progress through the curriculum, I might revisit this project to add responsiveness with CSS and some functionality with JavaScript.

 ## About The Odin Project